Midway Pest Management

 Histoplasmosis

-Caused by inhaling the fungus Histoplasma capsulatum that grows in bat guano.
-Spores become airborne and enter your HVAC system.
+Caused by inhaling Histoplasma capsulatum fungus that thrives in bat guano.
+Spores become airborne when disturbed and enter your HVAC system.
 Can cause flu-like symptoms, chronic lung disease, and pneumonia.
 Can be fatal in immunocompromised individuals.
+The Kansas City metro is in the high-risk endemic zone for this disease.

 Rabies

-Bats are the leading cause of rabies deaths in the U.S. Even a tiny, unnoticed scratch from a bat can transmit the virus.
+Bats are the leading cause of rabies deaths in the U.S. Even a tiny, unnoticed scratch can transmit the virus.
 Rabies is 100% fatal once symptoms appear.
 Any bat exposure requires immediate medical evaluation.

-Similar to bed bugs, bat bugs live on bats and in their roosting areas.
-When bats are removed, these parasites migrate into living spaces looking for new hosts — your family.
-They cause itchy bites and infest bedding and furniture.
+Parasites similar to bed bugs that live on bats and in their roosting areas.
+When bats are removed, bat bugs migrate into living spaces through wall cavities, vents, and light fixtures — seeking new hosts.
+They cause itchy bites and can infest bedding and furniture.

 Squirrels

-Squirrels cause significant property damage in addition to health risks.
+Squirrels cause extensive physical damage in addition to biological contamination.

 Leptospirosis